microsoft/PowerApps-Samples/dataverse/orgsvc/C#-NETCore/Solutions/README.md

-# Getting started with the Dataverse ServiceClient
+# Getting started with the Dataverse ServiceClient working with Solutions

 This collection of samples demonstrates authoring code for Microsoft Dataverse using the newly released [Microsoft.PowerPlatform.Dataverse.Client](https://www.nuget.org/packages/Microsoft.PowerPlatform.Dataverse.Client/) NuGet package.
 Specifically, using the [ServiceClient](https://docs.microsoft.com/dotnet/api/microsoft.powerplatform.dataverse.client.serviceclient) class to authenticate the logged on user, connect to the web service, and execute message requests.